CharithYMendis/Helium/postprocess/buildex/README.md

 2. e.g:- if you build a 32 bit debug build by running *build.bat m32 debug*, a folder build32 will be created with the VS2013 solution.
 Further, it would build the solution as well.

-For specifics of how to contribute to the project, please refer individual src directories.
+For specifics on how to contribute to the project, please refer individual src directories.